valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * see if you've received an email from 'ecosio.cosmetics@gmail.com'

 **Homepage app**
-* click on the logo in the navigation
+* click on the logo in the navigation and see if the page renders properly
 * try adding a product into the cart by clicking on 'add to cart' buttons of the products displayed in the 'Our Most Popular Products' section
 * click on one of the CTAs in the 'Curated Shopping for You' section to see if you're led to the prefiltered shopping feed matching the category you've clicked on
 * test other CTAs and see if the links work properly